Jumping Base 2

 Generally Ten Heavy is optimal for this, though Wide Defense and Ten Wide are also decent picks.
 One should try different copies of the chosen Weight Disk and experiment with different orientations to ensure the most balanced combination possible.

-Nonetheless even with this ruling it is a legitimately competitive setup in what will be a shock to many older Bladers.
+This is a legitimately competitive setup, in what will be a shock to many older Bladers.